markdgo/erc20-generator/README.md

 Token has a Role Based Access Control so you can add the "minter" permission to users or Smart Contracts.

+Token also has [ERC1363](https://github.com/ethereum/EIPs/issues/1363) Behaviours to work like a Payable Token.

 DApp here [https://vittominacori.github.io/erc20-generator](https://vittominacori.github.io/erc20-generator)